dice-group/IGUANA/docs/usage/stresstest.md

       warmup:
         # 10 minutes (is in ms)
         timeLimit: 600000
-        # queryHandler could be set too, same as in the stresstest configuration, otherwise the same queryHandler will be use.
-        # workers are set the same way as in the configuration part
+        # workers in the warmup are set the same way as in the main configuration
         workers:
           - threads: 1
             className: "HttpGetWorker"